BilalMern/React-Js/Let get Classy/README.md

 class UserClass extends React.Component{

 }
-We have Render method inside it which gives us piece of JSX.
+We have render method inside it which gives us piece of JSX.
+So we can say that class base component is a class which is render method which gives JSX.
+React.Component is basically a class which is given to us by react so we have to import React from 'react'.